Computational Design of Alloy Nanostructures for Optical Sensing of Hydrogen: Conclusions

 \section{Conclusions}

-Our results indicate that for all sensitivity measures, the disk diameter is the most relevant descriptor (\autoref{fig:PdAuH-sensitivity}) in the selected span of geometries while disk height, \gls{ar}, and alloy composition are of secondary importance.
-The highest sensitivities are found for larger particles, but for disk diameters above \unit[150]{nm} the improvement is limited.
-For the sensitivity based on peak shift, our results reveal two separate regimes with respect to particle size (\autoref{fig:PdAuH-sensitivity}a).
-For larger nanodisks ($d\gtrsim\unit[100]{nm}$), the sensitivity is approximately constant at \unit[180]{nm/$c_\text{H}$}.
-For smaller nanodisks ($d\lesssim\unit[100]{nm}$), on the other hand, the sensitivity starts at a negative value and increases with decreasing particle size.
-This behavior originates from the emergence of a second peak that appears for H concentrations above 50\% and becomes more apparent as the particle dimensions shrink.
-The second high-energy peak is caused by the presence of a localized interband transition which results in an approximately constant (in amplitude and energy) peak in the extinction spectra.
-This feature is more noticeable for smaller particles, since the \gls{lspr} peak decreases in amplitude with particle size.
-Furthermore, the two peaks exhibit avoided-crossing behavior as the \gls{lspr} approaches the interband transition (in energy) which limits the \gls{lspr} shift in comparison to the 0\% H case (\autoref{fig:peak-shif}).
+Our results indicate that for all optical sensitivity measures, the disk diameter is the most relevant descriptor (\autoref{fig:PdAuH-sensitivity}) in the selected span of geometries while disk height, \gls{ar}, and alloy composition are of secondary importance.
+The highest optical sensitivities are found for larger particles, but for disk diameters above \unit[150]{nm} the improvement is limited.
+For the optical sensitivity based on peak shift, our results reveal two separate regimes with respect to particle size (\autoref{fig:PdAuH-sensitivity}a).
+For larger nanodisks ($d\gtrsim\unit[100]{nm}$), the optical sensitivity is approximately constant at \unit[180]{nm/$c_\text{H}$}.
+For smaller nanodisks ($d\lesssim\unit[100]{nm}$), on the other hand, the optical sensitivity starts at a negative value and increases with decreasing particle size.
+This behavior originates from the emergence of a second peak that appears for H concentrations above 50\%, caused by a localized interband transition, which becomes more apparent as the particle dimensions shrink.